vitorotri/computer-music/convolution-reverb/README.md

 $$A = \dfrac{(1 - \alpha)^{|i| + |j| + |j|}}{d},$$

 where $\alpha$ is the room's average absorption coefficient on a single frequency band.
-Because the speed of sound $c$ is constant, this ray arrives at the receiver at instant $t = d/c$, in seconds.
+Because the speed of sound $c$ is constant, this ray arrives at the receiver at instant $t = f_N * d/c$, in seconds, where $f_N$ is the sampling frequency.
 All that is left is to sum the contribution of each ray arriving at the same instant on a receiver.

 The number of virtual rooms / rays will be defined by the desired order of reflection $N$, and it will bound them with the relation